neil-justin/neil-justin/README.md

 - 👋 Hello, my name is Neil Justin Mallari.
-I am a passionate individual who is actively seeking knowledge to quench my thirst for all things computer science.
+I am a passionate young man who is actively seeking knowledge to quench my thirst for all things computer science.
 - 👀 I’m interested in computer science
 - 🌱 I’m currently learning JavaScript
 - 📫 How to reach me?
 Discord @neil-justin